OpenTranslationBible/open-bible/en-GB/01.Genesis/md/genesis-01.md

 ## Genesis 1:21

 So God created the great sea creatures and every living thing with which the waters teem and that moves about in it, according to their kinds, and every winged bird according to its kind.
-And God observed that it was good.
+And God saw that it was good.

 ## Genesis 1:22